GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #.
 Programs that read grids can use new common option **-n** to control
    grid interpolation settings and boundary conditions.

 #.
-Programs that read grids can now handle Arc/Info float binary files
-   (GRIDFLOAT) and ESRI .hdr formats.
+All plot programs can take a new **-p** option for perspective view
+   from infinity.
+In GMT 4, only some programs could do this (e.g., :doc:`pscoast`) and it took a program-specific option, typically **-E** and sometimes an option **-Z** would be needed as well.
+This information is now all passed via **-p** and applies across all GMT plotting programs.

 #.
-Programs that read grids now set boundary conditions to aid further
-   processing.
-If a subset then the boundary conditions are taken from the surrounding grid values.
+All plot programs can take a new **-t** option to modify the PDF
+   transparency level for that layer.
+However, as PostScript has no provision for transparency you can only see the effect if you convert it to PDF.

+Some of the established GMT common options have seen significant improvements; these include:

 #.
-There is new GMT  defaults
-   parameters that control which algorithms to use for Fourier transforms (:ref:`GMT_FFT <GMT_FFT>`) and triangulation (:ref:`GMT_TRIANGULATE <GMT_TRIANGULATE>`).

-#.
-Great circle distance approximations can now be fine-tuned via new
-   GMT default parameters
-   :ref:`PROJ_MEAN_RADIUS <PROJ_MEAN_RADIUS>` and :ref:`PROJ_AUX_LATITUDE <PROJ_AUX_LATITUDE>`.
-Geodesics are now even
-   more accurate by using the Vincenty [1975] algorithm instead of Rudoe's method.

-#.
-New parameter EXTRAPOLATE_VAL controls what splines should do if
-   requested to extrapolate beyond the given data domain.

-#.
-GMT 5 only produces PostScript and no longer has a setting for
-   EPS.
-We made this decision since a) our EPS effort was always very approximate (no consideration of font metrics. etc.) and often wrong, and b) :doc:`ps2raster` handles it exactly.

-#.
-The **-B** option can now handle irregular and custom annotations
+The completely revised **-B** option can now handle irregular and custom annotations
    (see Section `Custom axes`_).
-It also has an automatic mode which will select optimal intervals.
+It also has a new automatic mode which will select optimal intervals given data range and plot size.
 The 3-D base maps can now have horizontal gridlines on xz and yz back walls.

 #.
 The **-R** option may now accept a leading unit which implies the